-Kind reg ards
+Kind regards

+Long

-Director Long
+Director

 Mobile:

 I am writing to add my support to the footpath diversion.

 Having walked both footpaths regularly I see no real hardship in taking the new proposed route.

 There is a slight loss of a view of the water, mainly in summer when the leaves are on the trees but the new route provides lovely wide open spaces and good access.